xSerpentineX/BubbleBoiBot/README.md

 5. In the windows shell, enter the following command:
 ```
-pip install websockets aiohttp python-socketio requests Pillow google_images_download numpy
+pip install websockets aiohttp python-socketio requests Pillow google_images_download numpy commentjson
 ```
 6. To run the bot, head to the BubblyBoiBot folder (not the ZIP, the folder you extracted) and click the `loopAll.bat` file.

-# Thank you for installing the bot!
+**Thank you for installing the bot!
 We'd be even more thankful if you joined our discord server from the URL inside the file.
-You can use the discord server for support with installation and discussion with brand new friends.
+You can use the discord server for support with installation and discussion with brand new friends.**
-(We also have many great discord bots!)
+(We also have many great discord bots in our server!)

 # How to customize the bot (loopAll.config):